Shanghai maglev train: Plans for extensions of the Maglev line

 Another approval was granted in March 2010, with construction to begin in late 2010.

 The new link was to be 199.5 km long, 24 km longer than the original plan.
 The top speed was expected to be 450 km/h but limited to 200 km/h in built-up areas.

-In October 2010 the non-maglev Shanghai–Hangzhou High-Speed Railway was opened, bringing travelling time between the two cities down to 45 minutes.
+In October 2010, the non-maglev Shanghai–Hangzhou High-Speed Railway was opened, bringing travelling time between the two cities down to 45 minutes.
 Consequently, plans for a Maglev link have been suspended again.

-In addition, a new express Airport Link line (机场联络线), which began construction in June 2019 and is due for completion in 2024, would likely stop any future extension.
+In 2020 and 2023, Zhejiang restarted planning for the Shanghai-Hangzhou maglev line, with an additional stop at Jiaxing North railway station.

 Ridership

 Following the opening, overall maglev train ridership levels were at 20% of capacity.
 The levels were attributed to limited operating hours, the short length of the line, high ticket prices and that it terminates at Longyang Road in Pudong – another 20 min by subway from the city centre.